anees-mscs-org/mscs-idp-demo/README.md

 ---

-**Known issues**:
+# Known issues

 1. The `Create Repo` step of the pipeline `.github/workflows/create-app-db.yaml` intermittently(though rarely) fails.
 It uses a tool called `devstream` to replace templated variables with user inputted values from port UI.
 It uses caching and rarely fails to create the transit branch.
 Which leads to creation of an empty git repository for the application being deployed.
-The error is not consistent and is not reproducible.
 Current workaround is to wait for few mins and try deploying the app again.
 The error is as below:

 ```
 2023-12-04 21:05:58 ⚠ [WARN]  Failed to create transit branch: GET https://api.github.com/repos/anees-mscs-org/app12/git/ref/heads/main: 409 Git Repository is empty. []